Please note: This gets into some grim, personal stuff, and if you’re just here for the board games then it’s ok, I understand.

 So my suggestion is this- wherever you’re at, don’t stand for any bullshit, defend yourself and others, be a safe person for people to interact with.
 Accept that even though you cannot change or silence others, you don’t have to agree with them or like it or put up with it.
 These douche bags have always been and will always be, but we can still say ‘stop, you’re not going to get away with your shit here, it’s simply not going to fly.
 If you really feel the need to be gross, racist, sexist, homophobic, whatever, check it at the door or expect that others aren’t going to put up with it.’
 People who moderate forums or social media, or staff at cons need to be like hyper aware, and generally I think we all kind of do, and I think that’s where it lies right now; spreading awareness, the notion of respect, positivity, and ultimately, cliché as it may sound, being a decent fucking person to each other.

 I think I’m done.
-I don’t think I’ve said anything particularly prolific or ‘new’, but they are my thoughts.
-I’ll be writing something on objectivity and the representation of minorities in tabletop gaming next week.
-Then I’m done, for this year anyway!
-Thanks for reading.
+I don’t think I’ve said anything particularly prolific or ‘new’, but they are my thoughts on the matter right now.
+Thanks for reading!